saikrishnamusunuru/edx-documentation/en_us/shared/course_features/teams/teams_setup.rst

 topic or assignment.
 Each learner can belong to one team per team-set, so you can set up a team-set where learners can join a team to discuss a certain course topic, or set up a team-set where learners can join a team to work on a group assignment.

+You can also configure "instructor-managed" team-sets.
+This is a setting which allows course staff much greater control of course teams.
+In instructor-managed team-sets, instructors create and control the membership of all teams.
+More information on instructor-managed team-sets and instructions on how to set them up are contained later in this document, in the section :ref:`Team-set Types`.
+To make controlling course team memberships across teams and team-sets easier, there is a CSV upload tool that allows course staff to add and remove learners from teams across team-sets in bulk.
+More information on this tool can be found in the section :ref:`Managing Teams via CSV Upload`

 When a team is created, it is given an name and description to identify it.
 A primary communication language can optionally be specified